andrewfrench/ghcomp/README.md

 ## Inflate

-The Inflate utility accepts a reader providing deflated geohash data as produced by the Deflate utility.
+The Inflate utility accepts an `io.Reader` providing deflated geohash data as produced by the Deflate utility.

 The following example reads an input file, `deflated.txt`, and writes the inflated dataset to `inflated.txt`.